mariuz/atom-reader/README.txt

 ABSTRACT

-Yocto-reader is a prototype of a web based RSS reader written in Javascript.
-In this release the GUI front end is fully functional but does not have a backend available yet.
+Yocto-reader is a  web based RSS reader written in Javascript.
+In this release the GUI front end is fully functional but a backend will be written at a later date in node.js and firebird.

-Primary development site is http://yocto-reader.flouzo.net/

 KEY FEATURES